dvallslanaquera/python_projects/README.md

 # David Valls Portfolio
 Welcome to my personal portfolio.
 Here you can find some scripts showing a portion of the last projects I've been carrying out.
+You can explore the different projects by clicking on any hyperlink below.

 ## Personal Resume:
 * [**English version**](https://github.com/dvallslanaquera/python_projects/blob/master/images/David%20Valls%20Lan%C3%A0quera%20-%20Resume.pdf)